-Does not seem to be as easy as that.
-But if it were where would be the fun in that challenge!
+Does not seem as easy as that.
+But if it were, where would be the fun in that challenge!
 To recap: We have a valid (read it as "running") ELF64 binary right of the bat.
 However, applying the first hint we got does not yield any meaningful results yet.

 Closer look at the binary

 To see what roadblock lies in front of us I'll be using IDA to statically analyze the binary.